 The Minority Report issued by twenty-one delegates of the Pennsylvania Convention that ratified the Federal Constitution in late 1787 illustrates the various uses of the phrase at the time, including both the right of private "bearing" and the duty of "bearing" for the government in the militia.
 The report recommended amending the Constitution to recognize "[t]hat the people have a right to bear arms for the defence of themselves and their own State or the United States, or for the purpose of killing game" and also urged exemption from militia service for those "conscientiously scrupulous of bearing arms."
-Although the Minority Report was a product of Anti-Federalists, who had lost at that convention and who lost the battle over ratifying the Constitution, we are unaware of any contemporaneous criticisms that this widely circulated document misused language in giving such senses to the phrase "bear arms."
-67
+Although the Minority Report was a product of Anti-Federalists, who had lost at that convention and who lost the battle over ratifying the Constitution, we are unaware of any contemporaneous criticisms that this widely circulated document misused language in giving such senses to the phrase "bear arms."67)

 In sum, although "bear arms" often referred to carrying or wearing arms in connection with military duty, it was not limited to such a meaning.
-When, as in the Second Amendment, those words are used in conjunction with "keep arms," which commonly did refer to private action, and the whole phrase "to keep and bear Arms" is used in the context of a "right of the people," we conclude that the core, operative text of the Amendment secures a personal right, further discussion below in Part III.A.
-Regarding the Recorder, see 1 Blackstone at 76; 3 id. at 80-81 n.i; id. at 334; John H. Langbein, Shaping the Eighteenth-Century Criminal Trial: A View from the Ryder Sources, 50 U. Chi.
-L. Rev. 1, 8, 17-19, 34-36 (1983).
+When, as in the Second Amendment, those words are used in conjunction with "keep arms," which commonly did refer to private action, and the whole phrase "to keep and bear Arms" is used in the context of a "right of the people," 68) we conclude that the core, operative text of the Amendment secures a personal right, which belongs to individuals.
+We next consider whether the Amendment's prefatory language requires a different conclusion.